1. Everyone Needs One Week’s Rest.

 However, we do know that not everyone can actually to work for a week, especially those who run their own businesses.
 We therefore ask that you try and have a calm week, still at home, resting on the sofa but you can take calls and answer emails

 Questions that have been asked about this week:

 - Can I make my own drinks?
 Yes, you can and things like toast.
 We don’t expect you to be making large meals, if you can at all help it.

 - Can I still do the school run?
-Yes, if you can get your children to get into the car by themselves and lift their bags into the car themselves.
+Yes, if you can get your children to get into the car by themselves and they can lift their bags into the car themselves.

 - Can I do the supermarket shop?
 If you can avoid it, this will be so much better for you.
 You also won’t be able to lift the bags.

 - Can I go on a walking holiday?
 No, far too strenuous.
-You need to sit/lie and rest.
+The vasectomy reversal recovery period requires you to sit/lie and rest.

 - Can I go to a wedding?
 This question was aimed at an event taking place 5 days post-op.
 The answer was “Yes” but to sit as much as possible.

 2. Some People Need Two Weeks Rest

 If you have a physical job where you have to lift or pull, or even do neither but wear a harness to be lifted, then you will definitely need two weeks off work.
 To give you an idea, those occupations that require a two week vasectomy reversal recovery period are policemen, lorry drivers (pulling up into the cab can undo the surgery), rig workers, firemen, gardeners, prison staff, physical trainers, plumbers, mechanics, scaffolders.

 The two week period is so important for these men and those will similarly physical occupations because each time you lift, you use abdominal muscles which do push down on the pelvic region.
 The aim here is to prevent pushing on the rejoin and any damage occurring.

 Questions that have been asked about the need for a second week